 Manning would respond to Beckham “that he doesn’t watch Lil Wayne a lot, and it was big for Odell to set the record straight with the team.”

-Criticizing your quarterback is just something you can’t in the NFL if you expect to last in the league.
+You can’t criticize your quarterback in the NFL if you expect to last in the league.
 It is the most critical position, and the Giants elected to move on from Beckham.

 Tuesday night, the San Antonio Spurs were in Dallas to face the Dallas Mavericks, which saw the Spurs beat the Mavs 112-105.
 After the game, DeMar DeRozan spoke to the press and during the media scrum.
 He was asked to share his thoughts on Beckham being traded to the Browns.

-DeRozan finished the game with 33 points, 6 assists, 4 rebounds.
+DeRozan finished the game with 33 points, six assists, and four rebounds.